MarcWong/VisRecall/README.md

 *Yao Wang, Chuhan Jiao(Aalto University), Mihai Bâce and Andreas Bulling*

-submitted to The IEEE Transactions on Visualization and Computer Graphics (TVCG2022)
+Accepted by IEEE Transactions on Visualization and Computer Graphics (TVCG)

 This repository contains the dataset and models for predicting visualisation recallability.